ulrikstrid/ligo/gitlab-pages/docs/language-basics/sets-lists-touples.md

 ## Lists

-Lists are similar to sets, but their elements don't need to be unique, and they don't offer the same range of built-in functions.
+Lists are similar to sets, but their elements don't need to be unique and they don't offer the same range of built-in functions.

 > 💡 Lists are useful when returning operations from a smart contract's entrypoint.